owenthereal/blog/posts/git/_posts/2012-01-13-ten-things-you-didnt-know-git-and-github-could-do.markdown

 #### subscribing peoples

-Metioning users in pull requests, issues or any comment will subscribe them to all subsequent notifications:
+Mentioning users in pull requests, issues or any comment will subscribe them to all subsequent notifications:

 <div class="center" markdown="1">